mozilla/application-services/docs/design/sync-manager.md

 * An *engine* is the unit exposed to the user - an "engine" can be enabled or disabled.
-There is a single set of canonical "engines" used across the entire sync ecosystem - ie, desktop and mobile devices all need to agree about what engines exist and what the identifier for an engine is.
+There is a single set of canonical "engines" used across the entire sync ecosystem - ie, desktop and mobile devices all need to agree about what engines exist and what the identifier for an engine is (although note that, to some degree, the sync manager and the application will need to handle engines which are unknown by this application, but which have been introduced on other devices, presumably due to those other devices running a newer version - see "Declined" below for more.)

 * An *Api* is the unit exposed to the application layer for general application functionality.
 Application services has 'places' and 'logins' Apis and is